Film / The Stone Tape

 - Secret Keeper: Implied with the Department of Conservation.

-Security guard: Before I forget, sir.
+Paterson: Before I forget, sir.
 Them conservation inspectors was here again.
 Been in there a long time, they was.
 They said there would be a summons.
 And before they went one of them said, "Did you know about the room?"

 Brock: What did they mean?

-Guard: Just that, sir.
+Paterson: Just that, sir.
 "Did you know about the room?"

 - Science-Related Memetic Disorder: Jill is a genius with computer analysis but is regarded as emotionally fragile by her colleagues.